Hospitality Resume Examples & Writing Guide for 2026

 Was this article helpful?
 Rate it!

-Julia is an experienced career writer at Kickresume, who brings you expert tips on how to score big in the job market.
+Julia is an experienced career writer and frequent contributor to Kickresume, sharing expert tips on how to score big in the job market.
 From helping people improve their English to gain admission to their dream university, to guiding them on how to advance professionally, it would seem that her own career is on a steadfast trajectory.
 Julia holds a degree in Anglophone studies from Metropolitan University in Prague, where she also resides.
 Apart from creative writing and languages, she takes a keen interest in literature and theatre.

 All hospitality resume examples